-The Making of the Modern British Home, 1919-1939
+The Making of the Modern British Home,1919-1939

-This project examines the rise of the suburban semi in interwar Britain and its profound economic and social impacts on the large number of working and middle-class families who migrated from inner-urban areas to new suburban housing estates.
+Professor Peter Scott examines the rise of the suburban semi in interwar Britain and its profound economic and social impacts on the large number of working and middle-class families who migrated from inner-urban areas to new suburban housing estates.
 A number of articles have been published and a book is in progress.

 Interwar Britain witnessed the formation of a new type of house- the low-priced compact suburban semi- which revolutionised both the housing market and the lives of the hundreds of thousands of families who moved from inner-urban areas to the new suburbs.
 Suburban semi's dominated the interwar building boom, which expanded the aggregate housing stock of England and Wales by around 50 per cent.

 Council housing led this process (initially attracting large numbers of middle-class as well as working-class families), but by the 1930s owner-occupied houses began to dominate new building, attracting both the lower-middle classes and, for the first time, substantial numbers of working-class families.
-A broad range of households- ranging from slum clearance tenants to middle-class families who could no longer afford servants- were drawn to the compact, light, modern, hygienic, and semi-rural semi and the suburban lifestyle it offered, with profound socio-economic effects.
+A broad range of households- ranging from slum clearance tenants to middle-class families who could no longer afford servants- were drawn to the compact, light, modern, hygienic, and semi-rural semi and the suburban lifestyle it offered, with profound socio-economic impacts.

 Specific themes include:

 - The property development process and the interwar suburban housing estate